 Weight loss, whether it is achieved by lifestyle changes in diet and exercise, medications or bariatric surgery results in decreased insulin resistance.
 As little as a 15% reduction in weight can improve symptoms.
 The same can be said for regular physical exercise which increases muscle mass which improves insulin resistance even when not associated with weight loss.

 Dietary strategies to improve PCOS focus on lowering insulin levels which indirectly lowers androgen secretion by the ovaries.
 This involves reducing or eliminating the consumption of sugar and simple carbohydrates (bread, potatoes, pasta, rice, etc.) and processed foods.
 These foods are known to spike glucose and insulin levels and increase insulin resistance.
 Such a low carbohydrate way of eating should focus on eating foods with a low glycemic index which means they are less likely to spike glucose and insulin levels.
-These would include complex carbohydrates like green and cruciferous vegetables as well as protein sources like fish, poultry, and eggs and healthy fat like nuts avocado and olive oil.
+These would include complex carbohydrates like green and cruciferous vegetables as well as protein sources like meat, fish, poultry, and eggs and healthy fat like nuts avocado and olive oil.
 Dietary changes that improve insulin resistance should also focus not only on what to eat but when to eat as well.
 Another strategy to keep insulin levels low is to avoid snacking between meals and late night eating by practicing time restricted eating or intermittent fasting (see previous blog entry).

 Because PCOS is associated with so many more dangerous health conditions, any woman who believes she might have it should see her healthcare professional for a diagnosis and close monitoring.
 The sooner the diagnosis is made and treatment and lifestyle changes are adopted, the more likely the woman with PCOS is to reverse her risk of conditions that might impair her long term health and quality of life.